PrefectHQ/prefect-aws/docs/ecs_guide.md

 !!! tip "ECS tasks != Prefect tasks"
     An ECS Task is **not** the same thing as a [Prefect task](https://docs.prefect.io/latest/concepts/tasks/#tasks-overview).

-    ECS tasks are run as part of an ECS Cluster, they launch containers as defined in the ECS Task definition.
+    ECS tasks are groupings of containers that run within an ECS Cluster.
+An ECS task's behavior is determined by its task definition.

     An [*ECS task definition*](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) is the blueprint for the ECS task.
 It describes which Docker containers to run and what you want to have happen inside these containers.